Adrenal Fatigue Weight Gain: How Your Adrenal Glands and Cortisol Levels Affect Your Weight

 Breakfast: As we’ve mentioned in our adrenal fatigue diet article, breakfast is the most important meal of the day.
 Eating a nutritious breakfast within an hour after waking waking will help your metabolism and it will help your body get enough cortisol levels all through your day.

 Dinner: Eat your dinner by 5 or 6 pm (if possible).
-If you can’t follow this, we suggest you to have a light meal for your dinner.
+If you can’t follow this, we suggest you have a light meal for your dinner.
 Most of my patients tend to eat a lot during dinner or before to bed.
-This would result in an hormone imbalance in your stress hormones that will help you get that good quality sleep.
+This would result in a hormone imbalance in your stress hormones that will help you get that good quality sleep.

 Foods to Look Out For To Help Reduce Stress On Your Adrenal Glands